 Tier 1 Regional Selective Assistance (RSA)

 This is the main investment grant scheme for businesses and assists projects that create or safeguard jobs in Scotland.
 Regional Selective Assistance (RSA) is available on the same basis whether companies are indigenous or foreign-owned but the project must take place in Scotland.
 Different levels of support are available depending on the size and location of your business.
 RSA is a discretionary grant scheme and in the case of Inverness Airport Business Park, would be managed by our Inner Moray Firth colleagues at Highland & Islands Enterprise.
-For more information please visit Regional Selective Assistance on the Highland & Islands Enterprise website.
+For more information please visit Regional Selective Assistance on the Scottish Enterprise website.